“Our organization is transitioning to a new system.”

 I hear you.
 There’s not enough time in the day to get things done, and now you’re being told to do the technological equivalent of learning to walk again.
 It’s not ideal…but it does make sense.

 We’re creatures of habit.
 If no one tells us to change things up for the sake of a new system, we probably wouldn’t.
 You also have to consider the costs.
-New data systems are expensive: they can take hundreds (or thousands) of dollars, not to mention the staff time and resources that get diverted away from your nonprofit’s work.
-If you made an investment that big, wouldn’t you want people to use it too?
+New data systems are expensive after all: they can require hundreds (or thousands!) of dollars, not to mention the staff time and resources that get diverted away from your nonprofit’s work.

 Tip: This is not a free pass for leaders to force systems onto people!
 Responsible leadership means building an extensive roll-out plan so that staff have time to learn, ask questions, and make mistakes with the new system.

 When Leaders Say: “This will help us to be more transparent.”

 What Staff Think: “They want to know my every move.”

 The quality of a nonprofit’s system doesn’t come from the money spent on building it, but the time spent in encouraging staff to adopt it.
 By making thoughtful communication choices, leaders are entirely capable of setting the tone for a successful system implementation!